 By the end of The Force Awakens, Rey rides her hope on Luke Skywalker based on the legends the audience knows as the original film trilogy.
 She extends Anakin Skywalker’s lightsaber, and all the history it carries, to him.
-Rather than open on that moment, The Last Jedi turns to how even when the Rebellion’s success against the First Order comes at the cost of lives.
+Rather than open on that moment, The Last Jedi turns to how even success against the First Order comes at the cost of lives for the Resistance.
 Eventually Luke takes the old lightsaber, only to toss it aside.
 The solution to defeating the First Order won’t come so easily: Luke has sworn off training Jedi, just like his master Yoda in Episode V: The Empire Strikes Back.

-Parallels to original trilogy episodes aren’t are only callbacks to Star Wars past, either.
+Parallels to original trilogy episodes aren’t the only callbacks to Star Wars past, either.
 R2-D2 prods Luke by playing Leia’s “you’re my only hope” message, Yoda is puppeted by Frank Oz rather than being computer generated, Luke watches dual suns as John Williams’ “The Force Theme” plays, and more.
-The icons of the original trilogy, like Anakin’s lightsaber and the Millennium Falcon, are inherited by the next generation and work in tandem with the story.
+The icons of the original trilogy, like Anakin’s lightsaber and the Millennium Falcon, are inherited by the next generation and work in tandem with the story as they were in The Forces Awakens.
 The respect for Star Wars history nearly crosses into “fanservice” levels, not anti-nostalgia.
 That history includes the prequel trilogy, by addressing the corruption of the Jedi Order that created Darth Vader and bringing the three trilogies into a cohesive whole.
 The Last Jedi recognizes the importance of the prequel trilogy despite its flaws and derision from fans.

 If Rey and Kylo symbolize the future and the past, Luke represents the present.
-He has become the opposite of his role in the original trilogy, where he embodied the future as “a new hope” and the past through history with Vader.
+He has become the opposite of his role in the original trilogy, where he embodied the future as “a new hope” as well as the past through his history with Vader.
 He’s abandoned his past (his family, the Force, the Jedi) as well as the future.
-By refusing to train new Jedi and planning to die on Ahch-To, he’s in stasis.
-Impostor syndrome, feeling unable to live up to legend, and survivor’s guilt, blaming himself for the death of his students, have tainted his memories.
+By refusing to train new Jedi and planning to die on Ahch-To, he exists in stasis.
+Impostor syndrome (feeling unable to live up to legend) and survivor’s guilt (blaming himself for the death of his students) have tainted his memories.
 Luke calls the legacy of the Jedi “hypocrisy, hubris” while others like Rey celebrate them.
 He’s just like any person who finds themself unable to approach something once important to them when they realize its faults.

 The Last Jedi navigates the baggage of Star Wars to tell a new chapter externally as well as internally.
 In Rian Johnson’s words, it begs the questions “what do you keep from the past and what do you not?
 What is the value of the myths you grew up with?
 What is the value of throwing those away and doing something new and fresh?”
 It means not only analyzing the failings of the revered original trilogy, but acknowledging the merits of the loathed sequel trilogy too.
 Fans may revere classic Star Wars and want to integrate it like Rey, but see issues and consider abandonment like Luke.
 In the process the film lays problematic elements of the series to rest: biological determinism of Force-sensitivity, undercurrents of white supremacy, the Jedi Order’s doctrine of emotional repression, and more.
 The sequel trilogy reconciles these with a diverse cast and new thematic directions.
 Luke explains that “the Force does not belong to the Jedi,” opening the door for anyone in the audience to imagine themself capable of power.
 “I will not be the last Jedi” finishes the thought: they have not been put to rest, but that anyone can step into their history.
 Even if things change, it’s still Star Wars.
 Maybe some fans weren’t ready for that, but Rian Johnson believes “the conversations that are happening were going to have to happen at some point if sw is going to grow, move forward and stay vital.”